huggingface/blog/scalable-data-inspection.md

 [Spotlight](https://renumics.com/docs) helps you to **make data inspection more scalable** along two dimensions: Setting up and maintaining custom data inspection workflows and finding relevant data samples and clusters to inspect.
 In the following sections we show some examples based on Hugging Face datasets.

-## Spotlight 🤝 Huggingface datasets
+## Spotlight 🤝 Hugging Face datasets

 The *datasets* library has several features that makes it an ideal tool for working with ML datasets: It stores tabular data (e.g. metadata, labels) along with unstructured data (e.g. images, audio) in a common Arrows table. *Datasets* also describes important data semantics through features (e.g. images, audio) and additional task-specific metadata.